Orel7777/E-commerce_Shop/README.md

 This is an e-commerce project that is divided into three folders:
 backend: This folder contains the server-side code.
 To run the server, start the backend folder and then go to localhost:4000 in your web browser.
 This will provide an API that the other two folders (admin and frontend) can use to perform actions such as signing up for the site, purchasing products, downloading products, and viewing the shopping cart.

-admin: This folder contains a web application that allows administrators to manage the site.
+**admin**: This folder contains a web application that allows administrators to manage the site.
 To run the admin application, start the admin folder and then go to localhost:4000 in your web browser.

-Frontend: This folder contains a web application that allows users to browse and purchase products.
+**Frontend**: This folder contains a web application that allows users to browse and purchase products.
 To run the frontend application, start the frontend folder and then go to localhost:5000 in your web browser.

-Installation
+### Installation
 To install the project, you will need to have Node.js and npm installed on your computer.
 Once you have those installed, you can clone the project and run the following commands in the project directory:

-npm install
+### npm install
    This will install all of the dependencies for the project.

-Running the project
+### Running the project
 To run the project, you can run the following commands in the project directory: node index.js npm run dev

-This will start the server, admin application, and frontend application, respectively.
+###  This will start the server, admin application, and frontend application, respectively.

-Using the project
+### Using the project
 Once the project is running, you can use the following URLs to access the different parts of the project:

  You can use the server API to perform actions such as signing up for the site, purchasing products, downloading products, and viewing the shopping cart.
 You can use the admin application to manage the site, such as adding and editing products.
 You can use the frontend application to browse and purchase products.

-Additional notes
+###  Additional notes
 The project is written in JavaScript and uses the Express framework for the server, React for the admin application.
 The project uses a MongoDB database to store data.
 The project is configured to use HTTPS, so you will need to have a valid SSL certificate installed in order to run it.